Travel Goals of 2012

 - Perth – Everyone I have met raves about this lovely west coast city, so we decided we have to see it for ourselves.

 Pacific Islands - Travel to pacific islands isn’t cheap, even on this side of the world!
 But we feel like visiting a few of these tropical paradise islands is too good of an oppurtunity to give up.
 I really want to spend some time on Tonga and Samao, and I would also love to visit Vanuatu, but these details will be decided by the bank account as well as by flight routes.

 The start of the great Asian adventure!
 When we leave Australia we want to spend several months travelling through Asia.
 We plan to start in Papua New Guinea, and from there move north.
 Bu the end of the year we should have completed our visit to Papua New Guinea as well as part of our Indonesian adventure!

 And of course, with goals, some resolutions!

-The first weeks prompts is all about New Years resolutions.
 So now that you know our travel goals, lets get down to our travel resolutions.

 - Take care to learn about and respect Aboriginal culture in Australia.
 James and I want to make sure that we can not only learn about Aboriginal culture in Australia, but also put some of our tourism (and tourism dollars) to good use in ways that are beneficial to the Aboriginal culture.
 Some ideas for achieving this goal are researching if there are tourism companies which are either run by Aboriginal communities, or who reinvest in Aboriginal communities.
 And making sure that when we buy art work or souvenirs, to ensure that the people producing these items are paid a fair wage.
 In order to meet this resolution, we will have to spend a bit more time researching our travel choices, but in the long run I think it will be more rewarding.